How to Crochet Back Loop Only

 Change the look of basic crochet stitches when you crochet through the back loop only.
 By inserting your hook though only one of the stitch loops, you can create ribbing and ridged crochet work that stretches but remains solid.

-There's nothing too mysterious about back loop (or front loop!) crochet.
+There's nothing too mysterious about back loop crochet.
 Once you know how to work simple crochet stitches—even just single crochet—you can do this.

 Some patterns that use back loop crochet have different names or abbreviations for this variation of basic stitches.
 You might see it as back loop only (blo), through the back loop (tbl), or simply back loop (bl).
 The same goes for crocheting through the front loop with similar abbreviations.

-The first step is to get yourself familiar with the loops of the crochet stitches, so grab some DK or worsted weight yarn and a crochet hook in a size that matches your yarn, and give it a try!
+The first step is to get familiar with the loops of the crochet stitches, so grab some DK or worsted weight yarn and a crochet hook in a size that matches your yarn, and give it a try.

-To keep this practice swatch simple, start with a chain of 10 to 20 stitches, then work a row of single crochet.
+To keep your practice swatch simple, start with a chain of 10 to 20 stitches, then work a row of single crochet.

 Normally as you crochet, you tend to look at the side the faces you.
 To see how back loop crochet works, look at the row from the top.

-With the hook in loops of the stitch, you can see one loop closer to you (the front loop) and one loop farther from you (the back loop).
+Insert the hook through both loops like you would for regular stitches.
+With the hook in loops of the stitch, identify the one loop closer to you as the front loop and the loop farther from you as the back loop.

 Continue Crocheting in the Back Loop Only